Home » Africa » Zimbabwe Google Maps & Wiki

 Are you traveling to Zimbabwe?
 When you are on the way to explore foreign countries in Africa, it is always good to be aware of the nature of that specific nation and the surroundings, in this case: Southern Africa, between South Africa and Zambia.

-The total number of population in Zimbabwe: 14,546,961 (July 2016 estimate) with a population growth rate of 2.2% (2016 estimate) and the most widely spoken language(s) are Shona (official language; most widely spoken), Ndebele (official language, second most widely spoken), English (official language; traditionally used for official language business), 13 minority languages (official language; includes Chewa, Chibarwe, Kalanga, Koisan, Nambya, Ndau, Shangani, sign language, Sotho, Tonga, Tswana, Venda, and Xhosa).
-In these days, Zimbabwe has to face with a net migration rate of 0 migrant(s) / 1,000 population (2016 estimate).
+The total population in Zimbabwe: 14,546,961 (July 2016 estimate) with a population growth rate of 2.2% (2016 estimate) and the most widely spoken language(s) are Shona (official language; most widely spoken), Ndebele (official language, second most widely spoken), English (official language; traditionally used for official language business), 13 minority languages (official language; includes Chewa, Chibarwe, Kalanga, Koisan, Nambya, Ndau, Shangani, sign language, Sotho, Tonga, Tswana, Venda, and Xhosa).
+These days, Zimbabwe has to face a net migration rate of 0 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Zimbabwe nowadays; African 99.4% (predominantly Shona; Ndebele is the second largest ethnic group), other 0.4%, unspecified 0.2% (2012 estimate).